Mark Anthony Stroman

-Mark Anthony Stroman (October 13, 1969 – July 20, 2011) was an American white supremacist and spree killer who was convicted and executed for a shooting spree in the aftermath of the September 11 attacks.
-During the shooting spree in 2001, Stroman killed two people and injured a third.
-Stroman claimed he carried out the shooting spree in revenge for the 9/11 attacks.
-He specifically targeted Arabs or people who looked "of Muslim descent."
-His victims were all from South Asia.
-Two of them were Muslim and one was Hindu.
+Mark Anthony Stroman (October 13, 1969 – July 20, 2011) was an American neo-Nazi and spree killer who was executed in Texas for murder.
+In 2001, Stroman carried out a shooting spree in the aftermath of the September 11 attacks, killing two people and seriously injuring a third.
+His motive for the shooting spree was "revenge" for the September 11 attacks, as he specifically targeted Arabs or people who looked "of Muslim descent."
+However, his victims were all from South Asia, with one of the two murder victims being Hindu.

-Background
+Early life

-Stroman was allegedly abused as a child by his stepfather.
-According to a documentary film made on his case, Stroman got married at 15 and had children shortly after.
+Mark Anthony Stroman was born on October 13, 1969, in Dallas, Texas.
+He was allegedly abused as a child by his stepfather.
+According to a documentary film about his life, Stroman got married at 15 and had children shortly after.
 He identified as a white supremacist and was a member of the Aryan Brotherhood of Texas.
 Just prior to his shooting spree, he was free on bond for a gun possession arrest.
 Stroman had several previous convictions for burglary, credit card fraud, robbery, and theft.
 He served at least two prison terms and had been paroled twice.
 His juvenile record showed he was involved in an armed robbery at the age of 12.
 He was covered in tattoos featuring Nazi and KKK images.